ubilab-ws21/operator/README.md

 The game logic is an automaton which controls the game states and their transistions.
 It applies

 ## General architecture
 The following picture shows the general architecture according to the introduced three components.
 The diagram consists of four packages.
 There is a PC with in Browser in the "Operator room" and multiple cameras ("ESP cams") and micro computers (MCs) accessing the "Operator System".
-The "Operator System" consists the three components.
+The "Operator System" contains the three components.

-Moreover the digramm specifies the communication protocols between the components.
+Moreover the diagramm specifies the communication protocols between the components.

 ![Design general system architecture](out/design/GeneralArchitecture.svg)